-This barbacoa recipe is simple to make in your slow cooker, and makes the most tender, flavorful, delicious barbacoa beef.
-Perfect for tacos, burritos, salads, you name it!
+This homemade beef barbacoa recipe is easy to make in the slow cooker, and it’s SO flavorful and delicious!
+Perfect for burritos, tacos, salads, quesadillas and more.

 What was the “cool” restaurant you begged your parents to take you to when you were a kid?

 Growing up in Wichita in the 80s and 90s, I have to admit that my parents were way ahead of the whole “supporting local restaurants” trend, and we were regulars at our neighborhood Mexican and Chinese restaurants.
 But when we were ordering take-out on a busy evening, or going out to dinner with a bunch of family friends, or when we read enough books and earned enough stars on our purple holographic buttons….Pizza Hut was where it was at.
 Or more accurately, where we were at.
 Yes, many a landmark occasion in my childhood was marked with a Canadian bacon personal pan pizza and an ice cold Pepsi and friends nearby to celebrate.
 And then a few days later my sister and I would beg our parents to take us back.
 Actually, just a few weeks ago, my aunt ordered Pizza Hut for a family reunion and my inner 10-yr-old came out and I inhaled three pieces of thin pizza like they were the best. food. ever.
 Because in my childhood, they pretty much were.